 – The use of something, such as a car, house or equipment

 – Ownership of something such as items of clothing

 – Enjoyment of a privilege or facility, such as staying at a holiday home

 – Salary packaging

 – Eligible termination payments (e.g. Company car given or sold to employee on termination)

-– Laptop computers and mobile phones used primarily for work purposes
+– Laptop computers, mobile phones, printers and software used primarily for work purposes

-For a more comprehensive list of fringe benefits please visit the ATO website.
+For a more comprehensive list of the different types of fringe benefits please visit the ATO website.